emiraga/valodator/README.md

 ## Description

 Running practice contests on PC^2 requires you to have input/output data for each problem.
-Sometimes this data is not available.
-Valodator allows you to use regular PC^2 with custom external validator which is going to submit submitted problem to online judge and read the verdict.
+Sometimes this data is not available. valodator allows you to use regular PC^2 with custom external validator which is going to submit submitted problem to online judge and read the verdict.

 You need to have valid accounts on online judges and configure valodator accordingly.

-## Supported PC^2 on linux

-Testing was done on linux with with PC^2 version 8 and 9.
-Instructions shown here are for version 9, differences between versions 8 and 9 are minimal but they exist.

 ## Prerequisites

-* linux or similar unix-like OS (winblows is also possible, patches welcome).
+* linux or similar unix-like OS (winblows is possible, patches welcome).
 * python 2.x with `mechanize` and `BeautifulSoup`
 * PC^2 version 9 (or version 8)